Zpadger/costream.org/src/api/back-2.2.1.md

 ## FAQ

-（1）Why is the scheduling order first steady state and initial state?
+### Why is the scheduling order first steady state and initial state?
-Steady-state scheduling processes the amount of data from the top-down node to reach equilibrium;
+- Steady-state scheduling processes the amount of data from the top-down node to reach equilibrium
-The initial state schedules the amount of data from the bottom-up processing node to reach equilibrium;		    The initial scheduling and the steady scheduling are independent of each other;
+- The initial state schedules the amount of data from the bottom-up processing node to reach equilibrium
+- The initial scheduling and the steady scheduling are independent of each other;
-Function SteadyScheduling()determines whether the SDF can reach steady state； Reduce the memory overhead by avoidable InitScheduling() function calls （2）What does the initial state and steady state scheduling do for the SDF diagram?
+Function SteadyScheduling()determines whether the SDF can reach steady state； Reduce the memory overhead by avoidable InitScheduling() function calls
+### What does the initial state and steady state scheduling do for the SDF diagram?
-Did not change the structural characteristics of the SDF;
+- Did not change the structural characteristics of the SDF
-Just calculate how the data filling the SDF graph (sssg);
+- Just calculate how the data filling the SDF graph (sssg)